avinash-chouhan/seg-mentor/README.md

 So VGG is significantly better than others, but it's impractical for real-time deployments, blowing both memory- and computations- (at high resolutions) requirements.

+The inceptionv-v1 comes close to VGG - but not surpassing as apparently proven possible on CityScapes (see [RealTime-FCN](http://tuprints.ulb.tu-darmstadt.de/6893/1/20171023_dissertationMariusCordts.pdf#page=115) ).

 The resources needed by additional bilinear interpolations are negligible, as well as those for the FCN16 skip-connection;
 <br>Note however that params&ops don't tell the whole story, and there are HW-architecture-dependent issues.
 <br>For example, in dataflow architectures, special resource allocation is needed for buffering the skip connections.
  <br>That's the reason we don't care to train FCN8 variants since returns are negligible w.r.t the costs.

-The inceptionv-v1 comes close but not surpassing as apparently possible for similar attempt on CityScapes (see [RealTime-FCN](http://tuprints.ulb.tu-darmstadt.de/6893/1/20171023_dissertationMariusCordts.pdf#page=115) ).

-### FCN+W results
+### FCN + wide-context results
 ...Coming soon...

 #### Examples